laravel/docs/database-testing.md

 <a name="polymorphic-many-to-many-relationships"></a>
 #### Polymorphic Many To Many Relationships

-Polymorphic "many to many" relationships may be created just like non-polymorphic "many to many" relationships:
+Polymorphic "many to many" (`morphToMany` / `morphedByMany`) relationships may be created just like non-polymorphic "many to many" relationships:

     use App\Models\Tag;
     use App\Models\Video;